 Food Truck: Mobile Food Vehicle

-There are a number of other requirements concerning how closely the food trucks can park to the entrance of a restaurant, how long they can park in one place without moving the vehicle, how the water for hand-washing and waste water are handled and what requirements exist if the MFV needs a generator to operate.
+There are a number of other requirements concerning how closely the food trucks can park at the entrance of a restaurant, how long they can park in one place without moving the vehicle, how the water for hand-washing and wastewater is handled, and what requirements exist if the MFV needs a generator to operate.